4d/docs/docs/API/collectionClass.md

 If you do not pass any parameters, `New collection` creates an empty collection and returns its reference.

-You must assign the returned reference to a 4D variable declared with `C_COLLECTION`.
+You must assign the returned reference to a 4D variable of the Collection type.

->Keep in mind that `C_COLLECTION` declares a variable of the `Collection` type but does not create any collection.
+>Keep in mind that `var : Collection` or `C_COLLECTION` statements declare a variable of the `Collection` type but does not create any collection.

 Optionally, you can prefill the new collection by passing one or several *value*(s) as parameter(s).

-Otherwise, you can add or modify elements subsequently through object notation assignment.
+Otherwise, you can add or modify elements subsequently through assignment.
 For example:

 ```4d
  myCol[10]:="My new element"